zapata-engineering/orquestra-core/docs/guides/vqa_guide/estimators.rst

 Example
 =======

 Let's see how this plays out in an actual example.
-For the sake of example, let's say we want to run VQE using the following techniques:
+For example, let's say we want to run VQE using the following techniques:
 - greedy grouping algorithm
 - proportional shot allocation with total 50000 shots per iteration
 - CVaR estimation method with alpha equal to 0.1